 Controlling the amount of prefetching that

 Increasing the number of background threads for read or write operations, if you have a high-end I/O subsystem that is not fully utilized by the default values.
-See Section 188.8.131.52.17, “Multiple Background InnoDB I/O Threads”.
+See Section 14.8.6, “Configuring the Number of Background InnoDB I/O Threads”.

 Controlling how much I/O

-might scale back this setting if you observe periodic drops
+InnoDBperforms in the background.
+See Section 14.8.8, “Configuring InnoDB I/O Capacity”.
+You might scale back this setting if you observe periodic drops in performance.

 Controlling the algorithm that determines when

 Taking advantage of multicore processors and their cache memory configuration, to minimize delays in context switching.
-See Section 18.104.22.168.23, “Control of Spin Lock Polling”.
+See Section 14.8.9, “Configuring Spin Lock Polling”.